 We are committed to ensuring that we have a culture in which all of our people are valued regardless of sexual orientation.
 Working with Stonewall will significantly help us to work towards achieving this goal.

 You can access more information on our membership of the Stonewall Diversity Programme here and further information on the DMU LGBTQ+ Allies Staff Network here.

 For more details please see the Stonewall website.

 At DMU, we have vibrant and active staff networks which focus and support staff from our diverse backgrounds.
 These groups provide: a forum for consultation and discussion; a great opportunity to network with colleagues from across the institution; personal and professional development, and help to inform the university on policy and procedure.

-We currently have staff networks for Black, Asian and Minority Ethnic (BAME) Staff, Lesbian, Gay, Bisexual, Trans, Queer + (LGBTQ+) staff and allies, female staff (DMUWomen) and a Wellbeing network.
+We currently have staff networks for Black, Asian and Minority Ethnic (BAME) Staff, Lesbian, Gay, Bisexual, Trans, Queer + (LGBTQ+) staff and allies, female staff (DMUWomen) and a Disabled staff network.